 b.
-Add the list of whitelist users who can use application tag based placement.
-The applications when the submitting user is whitelisted, will be placed onto the queue defined in the yarn.scheduler.capacity.queue-ma ppings property defined for the user from the application tag.
+Add the list of users in the allowlist who can use application tag based placement.
+The applications when the submitting user is included in the allowlist, will be placed onto the queue defined in the yarn.scheduler.c apacity.queue-mappings property defined for the user from the application tag.
 If there is no user defined, the submitting user will be used.